Home » Best Forex Brokers in December 2024 » Best Forex Brokers in Hungary for 2024

 How can I verify that a Hungary-friendly forex broker is licensed?

 Regulated forex brokers make it easy to check if they are authorized to operate by a reputable regulatory body.
-Usually, this information will be provided on the footer of a forex broker’s homepage.
-Alternatively, a dedicated page might contain the said information.
+Usually, this information will be provided in the footer of a forex broker’s homepage.
+Alternatively, a dedicated page might contain licensing details and regulatory information.
 Another option is to check if your broker has dedicated a section of its FAQ to what its licensing status is in different jurisdictions.
 No matter the case, a confirmation should be available somewhere on the website.
-If you cannot find it, however, you may try asking a representative of the customer service staff.
+If you cannot find it, however, you may approach a representative of the customer service staff.

 Are my funds safe with forex brokers in Hungary?